Do Sole Proprietors Need an EIN

 - Applying by mail

 Applying online is the most convenient way to get a new EIN.
 That option typically takes around five minutes to complete.
-Alternatively, mailing your application in and waiting for a response may be the most time-consuming option at up to five weeks.
+Alternatively, mailing your application in and waiting for a response may be the most time-consuming option for up to four weeks.

 Related: How to apply for an EIN